CheesyHero/littleAdventureMap/README.md

 9: exit	Shut down the server

 The server's watch-agents command provides a live debugging view of the simulation, while the client's map provides the player-facing view of their own heroes.

+- Contributing

+To work on Little Adventure Map locally, clone the repository and install the Go dependencies:

+git clone <repository-url>
+cd littleAdventureMap
+go mod download

+Make sure PostgreSQL is running and set your DATABASE_URL environment variable.

+Build the project:

+go build ./...

+Run the test suite:

+go test ./...

+For local development, start the server and client in separate terminals:

+go run server/main.go
+go run client/main.go

+If you'd like to contribute, fork the repository and open a pull request with your changes.